ValeriHristov/Introduction-to-Programming/Tasks.md

 ## Matrices

-1. Write a program which asks the user to enter n and k - the rows and columns count of a matrix.
-Then the program should ask for n*k numbers.
+1. Write a program which asks the user to enter `n` and `k` - the rows and columns count of a matrix.
+Then the program should ask for `n*k` numbers and fill a 2D array(matrix) with the given values.

 1. Write a function which takes a matrix and prints it on the console in the appropriate format.

-1. Write a function which takes a matrix and prints it on the console transposed.
+1. Write a function which takes a matrix and prints it on the console `transposed`.

-1. Write a program which reads a matrix from the console, then prints the sum of each row.
+1. Write a program which reads a matrix from the console, then prints the `sum` of `each row`.

-1. Write a program which reads a matrix from the console and prints the sum of the elements on the diagonal.
+1. Write a program which reads a matrix from the console and prints the `sum` of the `main diagonal elements`.

-1. Write a program which reads a matrix from the console and prints the average of each row.
+1. Write a program which reads a matrix from the console and prints the `average` of `each row`.

-1. Write a program which reads a matrix from the console and prints the elements of the 2x2 square in it that has the maximum sum.
+1. Write a program which reads a matrix from the console and prints the elements of the 2x2 submatrix in it that has the `maximum sum`.
 Example:

       ```